-Gold and silver investors have been watching the Department of Justice investigation of criminal price rigging at JPMorgan Chase and other bullion banks carefully.
+Gold and silver investors have been watching the Department of Justice's investigation of criminal price rigging at JPMorgan Chase and other bullion banks carefully.
 Several crooked traders have pled guilty to “spoofing” the markets, and more have been indicted.

 The DOJ has even suggested the banks have been engaged in racketeering.
 Prosecutors may use RICO laws designed for taking down organized crime syndicates to prosecute these shady Wall Street firms.